vekonyz/fast-protocol/README.md

 **fast-protocol** is a javascript/node.js module providing encoder/decoder functions for FAST -> 'FIX Adapted for Streaming' protocol version 1.1.

 ## Attention
-Currently the module is still in development, therefore not yet usable.
+Currently the module is still in development, see known limitations below.

 ## Install